fut-infrastructure/implementation-guide/pages/_includes/ehealth-organization-intro.md

 An Organizations is a formally or informally recognized grouping of people or organizations formed for the purpose of achieving some form of collective action.
 Includes companies, institutions, corporations, departments, community groups, healthcare practice groups, etc.

 # Scope and Usage
-In scope of the eHealth infrastructure Organizations are limited to represent organizations in the Danish healthcare system as defined by the national health organization registry, SOR, and the joint municipalities IT community Support System Organisation, STS-ORG.
+In scope of the eHealth infrastructure Organizations are limited to represent organizations in the Danish healthcare system as defined by the national health organization registry, SOR, and the joint municipalities IT community (KOMBIT) Support System Organisation, STS-ORG.

 From these sources Organizations are automatically imported into the eHealth infrastructure.
 It is not the intention that users of the infrastructure should create any other Organization resources.